top of page

 Signs and Symptoms

 Many of us engage in small habits that provide comfort, though we could manage without them.
 For instance, we might have a 'lucky' charm or follow a reassuring ritual.
-However, for individuals with obsessive-compulsive disorder (OCD), these behaviors become more intense and disruptive, driven by persistent unwanted thoughts.
+However, for individuals with obsessive-compulsive disorder (OCD), these behaviours become more intense and disruptive, driven by persistent unwanted thoughts.
 OCD is a genuine mental health condition that can lead to substantial challenges in a person's life.

 What is OCD?

-Obsessive-compulsive disorder consists of two main components: obsessions and compulsions.
+Obsessive-Compulsive Disorder consists of two main components: obsessions and compulsions.
 Individuals may experience one or both, leading to considerable distress.

 Obsessions are intrusive and repetitive thoughts, urges, or images that persist and generate anxiety.
 For example, someone might excessively worry about spreading germs to loved ones.
-These obsessive thoughts can vary widely and are not reflective of a person's character; rather, they are symptoms of an illness.
+These obsessive thoughts can vary widely and are not reflective of a person's character; they are symptoms of an illness.

-Compulsions are behaviors aimed at alleviating the anxiety caused by obsessions.
+Compulsions are behaviours aimed at alleviating the anxiety caused by obsessions.
 These may include washing, organizing, or following specific rituals.
 Some compulsions are subtle, such as silently counting or repeating phrases.
 Many individuals feel compelled to perform these actions until they achieve a sense of 'rightness.'
 It's crucial to recognize that compulsions serve as a coping mechanism for obsessions, and individuals with OCD may feel significant distress if unable to fulfill these actions.

 Those with OCD often realize that their obsessions and compulsions are irrational, yet they struggle to gain control over them.
 Additionally, obsessions and compulsions can evolve over time.